 As with all investing, returns depend on market conditions and what you’re invested in.
 You should also be aware that Wealthsimple returns aren’t going to be particularly exciting.

-Wealthsimple is built on the ideas of Modern Portfolio Theory, the Noble-prize winning theory that holds that your asset allocation matters more than the individual stocks you hold.
-The rise of indexing and ETFs in the last few decades has only made it easier to apply principles of asset allocation and Modern Portfolio Theory to the portfolios of ordinary investors.
+Wealthsimple is built on the ideas of Modern Portfolio Theory, the Nobel-prize winning theory that holds that your asset allocation matters more than the individual stocks you hold.
+The rise of indexing and ETFs in the last few decades have only made it easier to apply principles of asset allocation and Modern Portfolio Theory to the portfolios of ordinary investors.